mendix/docs/content/en/docs/refguide/modeling/mx-assist-studio-pro/mx-assist-performance-bot/_index.md

 After the issue is auto-fixed, a pop-up window listing the changes appears.
 You can click **Show the fix** to view the changed document and element.

-## 4 MxAssist Best Practice Bot from the Command Line
+## 4 Best Practice Bot from the Command Line

-MxAssist Best Practice Bot may also be executed from the command line, via the [mx Command-Line Tool](/refguide/mx-command-line-tool/#check).
+Best Practice Bot may also be executed from the command line, via the [mx Command-Line Tool](/refguide/mx-command-line-tool/#check).

 ## 5 Read More